How to Make Money as a Kid

 How to Make Money as a Kid Online

 Thanks to the internet, there are so many more options for kids to do work now.
 From survey sites to selling items online, there’s an option for just about every age and ability.
+Plus, these jobs are perfect for kids in the winter!
 Here are the best online jobs for kids:

 - Create a blog.
 I’d be crazy not to mention this one, right?
 Luckily, blogs are straightforward to set up, and there are a ton of courses out there to help you do everything from finding your niche to marketing your blog and building traffic.
 It can be a great way to build income for college!